P-G1977/Pure-Lift-Gyms/README.md

     * [responsive map CSS code idea](https://stackoverflow.com/questions/15421369/responsive-google-map).

+* The majority of knowledge on how to create this first website has been thanks to [The Code Institute](https://codeinstitute.net/).

 ### Support

 * A special thanks to my mentor Spencer Barriball for all the support and help he has given through this project.
 I'm lucky to have such a great mentor!